World Cup Watch Spots in Downtown + OTR + The Banks

 MOTR Pub

-MOTR Pub on Main Street in OTR is a known Cincinnati soccer pub — a neighborhood staple with the grassroots energy that draws match-day regulars.
-No public World Cup commitments confirmed yet, but as an established soccer spot it's worth checking their socials before kickoff.
+A Main Street OTR staple with grassroots soccer energy and match-day regulars.
+No World Cup commitments published yet; check their socials before kickoff.

 Quan Hapa